zahrafalak/banquet-halls-backend/Readme.md

 3. npm install
 4. Run the script <npm run migrate> in terminal.
 (This command uses the migration files to create the necessary database tables and columns.)
 5. Run the script <npm run seed> in terminal.
 (Seeds populate your newly created database tables with initial data from the seed files)
+6. Run 'nodemon server' command to start the server.